-On February 1, 2012, the Company acquired all issued and outstanding shares of AHN Biotechnologie GmbH ("AHN") for approximately \$2.6 million.
+On February 3, 2012, the Company acquired all issued and outstanding shares of AHN Biotechnologie GmbH ("AHN") for approximately \$2.0 million.
 The Company funded the acquisition from its existing cash balances.

-AHN is a manufacturer of plastic laboratory consumables which include pipettes, pipette tips, PCR tubes and spin columns.
-AHN is located in Nordhausen, Germany.
-This acquisition is complementary to our current Biochrom product line of molecular biology instruments.
+AHN is located in Nordhausen, Germany and manufactures plastic laboratory consumables which include pipettes, pipette tips, PCR tubes and spin columns.
+This acquisition is complementary to the Company's molecular biology product line.